lambda2/moon_raker/README.rst

 Localization
 ============

-Apipie has support for localized API documentation in both formats (JSON and HTML).
+MoonRaker has support for localized API documentation in both formats (JSON and HTML).
-Apipie uses the library I18n for localization of itself.
+MoonRaker uses the library I18n for localization of itself.
 Check ``config/locales`` directory for available translations.

 A major part of strings in the documentation comes from the API.
-As preferences regarding localization libraries differ amongst project, Apipie needs to know how to set the locale for your project, and how to translate a string using the library your project uses.
+As preferences regarding localization libraries differ amongst project, MoonRaker needs to know how to set the locale for your project, and how to translate a string using the library your project uses.
 That can be done using lambdas in configuration.

 Sample configuration when your project uses FastGettext